Revolutionary & unique technique stops tooth pain

 Another type of unpleasant tooth pain after a filling can occur when your teeth touch.
 The name of this type of shock is called galvanic shock.
 It is an electric current that occurs in your mouth when two metals are touching1.

 The dentist will want to move the buying behavior of their patients’ to an automatic one.
 This is where the patient will seek out that dentist in future, without having to select a dentist4.
-When the patient needs to see a dentist, the dentist will want their name to spring to the patient’s mind first.
+When the patient needs to see a dentist due to any tooth pain after a filling or even any tooth pain at all, the dentist will want their name to spring to the patient’s mind first.

 If problems presented by tooth pain after fillings concerns you, I have a simple solution for you.
 This solution would prevent you from ever needing to worry about fillings again.